 The Court of Appeal also handles these cases through its five divisions.
 These divisions are:

 The Intellectual Property and International Case Division

-By its name, this court reviews decisions on intellectual property and international trade courts by judges with expertise and authoritative insight on the lines.
-Complementarily, the division also tries civil and criminal cases relating to intellectual property and international trade cases.
-These cases are usually violations of intellectual property, such as trademarks, copyrights and patents covered by the Trademark Act, the Copyright Act and the Patent Act.
+By its name, this court reviews decision on intellectual property and international trade courts by judges with expertise and authoritative insight on the lines.
+Complementarily, the division also tries Thailand civil and criminal cases relating to intellectual property and international trade cases.
+These cases are usually violations of intellectual property, such as trademarks, copyrights, and patents covered by the Trademark Act, the Copyright Act, and the Patent Act.
 Others are civil cases violating technology transfer and licensing agreements.
-International trade cases, on the other hand, relate to international sales, exchange of goods, financial instruments, carriage, services, insurances and related dealings.
-The Division also handles civil and criminal cases involving the layout and design of integrated circuits, trade or scientific secrets or discoveries, geographical information and protective measures for plant varieties .
+International trade cases, on the other hand, relate to international sales, exchange of goods, financial instruments, carriage, services, insurances, and related dealings.
+The Division also handles Thailand civil and criminal cases involving the layout and design of integrated circuits, trade or scientific secrets or discoveries, geographical information, and protective measures for plant varieties.